Mensi-Mohamed-Amine/Red-Pointer-CTF-Writeups/ChatSystemBreach/README.md

 ## Binary Inspection

-We begin by analyzing the binary and for further reversing and exploitation.
+We begin by analyzing the binary for further reversing and exploitation.

 ### Step 1: Checking binary format